kailash-manasarovar/statement/docs/timeline/2024/april.md

 !!! important
     - As a reminder, I accessed the tweets these pics were posted on one time on Twitter, and those posts have consequently been deleted.
     - There is no reason for these two pics to keep on coming up unless they have some sticky cookie element, but they come up even after a reset to factory settings, so I don't understand how they do it, unless they have access to my Google accounts.
-    - It's never clear why they would do this.
+    - It's never clear why they would do this apart from to somehow keep the game going, and for me to continue to believe there is a reciprocal relationship going on in some weird way.

 ## Twitter

+- todo:

 ### `@1frgvn`